vatesfr/xen-orchestra/docs/docker_support.md

 ![](./assets/xo5dockerempty.png)

-It's empty obviously, because you don't have any Docker container running.
+It's empty obviously, because you don't have any Docker containers running.
 So now, let's boot the VM, and create some Docker containers!

 You should be able to access the VM with the user `core` and your SSH key (so no password to write!).
-Oh and the good news: because Xen tools are installed automatically, you already have the IP address displayed in Xen Orchetra.
+And good news: because Xen Tools are installed automatically, you already have the IP address displayed in Xen Orchestra.

 So in our example (use the `core` user):